mkiser/WTFJHT/faq.md

 The costs of sending email will continue to go up as more people subscribe.
 MailChimp is an awesome company and they've provided us with a 15% discount. _Monthly Cost:_ At least $800

 **WTFJHT Community Center:**
-While not technically launched, yet, I'm launching a private community forum.
+The [WTF Member Forum](https://talk.whatthefuckjusthappenedtoday.com/) is a community that exists 24/7/365 to discuss the news, coordinate actions, share perspectives, and connect with likeminded people.
 It's a [Discourse](http://www.discourse.org/){:target="_blank"} community hub, which is amazing, free, and open sourced.
 It needs to be hosted somewhere, however.
 The provider of choice is [Digital Ocean](https://www.digitalocean.com){:target="_blank"}. _Monthly Cost:_ ~$20

 **Labor:**
 Here's my conservative daily breakdown in time spent: